riadath/obsidian_notes/rough.md

 **Suggested Action**

 - Verify that the paths used in the `ffmpeg` commands are correct and properly escaped if necessary
+- Check if there's are any issues with the input files
 #### C:\\Shorts\\i-survived-50-hours-in-antarctica_merged.mp4: No such file or directory"
 **Explanation**